top of page

 Stages of Disease

-Understanding the stage of your cancer and the potential treatment options can help you have more informed discussions with your healthcare team and increase your confidence that you are making the right decision about your health and treatment:
+Understanding the stage of your cancer and the potential treatment options can help you have more informed discussions with your healthcare team.
+Knowledge is power, and understanding your disease can help you feel confident you are making the best decisions in regard to your treatment plan:

 Stage 1: The tumor is 7 cm across or smaller and is only in the kidney.
 There is no spread to the lymph nodes or distant organs.